How to Get your Data Sparkling Clean – Fast!

 You’ll also want to check your routing and filtering instructions.
 You could scan through your raw data, but it’s time-consuming and easy to miss exceptions – especially if you have a large dataset.
 Here’s where the Sankey diagram comes in handy again.

 Our table shows that those of a full-time work status were asked for their occupation.
-However, our Sankey diagram immediately clues us into the fact that some students and part-time workers were also asked for their occupation – indicating a problem with our survey routing.
+However, our Sankey diagram immediately gives us clues that some students and part-time workers were also asked for their occupation – indicating there is a problem with our survey routing and the data will need to be cleaned.

 Missing data patterns